Skip to content

 # root.key is no longer needed (can be removed or kept)

-5. Restart ExfilGuard - clients that trust your corporate CA will now trust intercepted connections.
+5. Restart ExfilGuard.
+Clients that trust your corporate CA will then trust intercepted connections.

 Note

 The private key (intermediate.key) stays the same.
-You're replacing the certificate with one signed by a different authority.
+Only the certificate changes.

 Logging Settings